Abstract Review Categories

 508. Bone Marrow Failure: Acquired

 Basic, translational, clinical, and epidemiological studies of acquired bone marrow failure, including aplastic anemia, hypo-productive cytopenias, paroxysmal nocturnal hemoglobinuria, and VEXAS.
-For inherited bone marrow failure and/or cancer predisposition syndromes see 509.
-For health services and outcomes research see 901 or 904.
+For inherited bone marrow failure and/or cancer predisposition syndromes, see 509.
+For health services and quality improvement studies, see 901; and for outcomes research, including registry or Real-World studies, see 905.

 509. Bone Marrow Failure and Cancer Predisposition Syndromes: Congenital

-Basic, translational, clinical, and epidemiological studies of congenital/inherited bone marrow failure and blood cancer predisposition syndromes, eg Fanconi anemia, Diamond-Blackfan anemia, telomeropathies, Shwachman-Diamond syndrome, GATA2 deficiency, RUNX1 deficiency, DDX4-related syndromes, and any other germline bone marrow failure or blood cancer predisposition syndromes.
-For health services and outcomes research, see 901 or 904.
+Basic, translational, clinical, and epidemiological studies of congenital/inherited bone marrow failure and blood cancer predisposition syndromes, e.g., Fanconi anemia, Diamond-Blackfan anemia, telomeropathies, Shwachman-Diamond syndrome, GATA2 deficiency, RUNX1 deficiency, DDX4-related syndromes, and any other germline bone marrow failure or blood cancer predisposition syndromes.
+For health services and quality improvement studies, see 901; and for outcomes research, including registry or Real-World studies, see 905.

 600s - Hematologic Malignancy

-These categories exclude studies of normal hematopoietic cells (instead see 500s), unless directly linked to oncogenesis.
-Studies of transplantation or cellular immunotherapies in hematologic malignancies, including comparisons to drug therapies, see 700s.
+These categories exclude studies of normal hematopoietic cells (see 500s), unless directly linked to oncogenesis.
+Studies of allogeneic transplantation in hematologic malignancies, including comparisons to drug therapies, see 700s.
 Health services and outcomes research focusing on hematologic malignancies see 900s.

 602. Myeloid Oncogenesis: Basic